BUY MALTA PROPERTY!

 Gozo Island

 The capital of Gozo is Victoria (Rabat), where the Citadel can be found.
 The charm of Malta's sister Island is immediately apparent; it's greener, more rural and smaller, with life's rhythms dictated by the seasons, fishing and agriculture.
 The island boasts numerous historical sites, forts and amazing panoramas, plus one of the archipelago's best-preserved prehistoric temples, gantija Temple.
 Other tourist sites on Gozo include: Azure Window, Ramla Bay (one of Gozo's best beaches), Our Lady of Ta Pinu Basilica, The Citadel and Dwejra Tower.
-Gozo island region includes the following cities:
+Gozo island region includes::

 • Victoria